Warehouse storage in Europe

-When you’re organizing your warehouse storage, try and keep in mind that there should be room for an uninterrupted flow of goods at any time.
-Items will pass by in all different areas of your warehouse, whether it’s the receiving zone, the storage shelves, the picking route or the packing stations.
+When you are organizing your warehouse storage solution, try and keep in mind that there should be room for an uninterrupted flow of goods at any time.
+Items will pass by in all different areas of your warehouse space, whether it’s the receiving zone, the storage shelves, the picking route or the packing stations.

 It could save you a lot of time and money

-(Re)arranging your warehouse storage can be very rewarding.
+Creating warehouse storage solutions can be very rewarding.
 Not only in terms of capacity, but also in terms of efficiency.
-Especially when you process many orders every day, there is a good chance several hours per day will be spent on order picking, packing and shipping.
-So, even if you could only gain ten percent of time, this would still yield enormous cost savings.
-Furthermore, setting up your warehouse the right way also reduces physical complaints and (thereby) increases the working atmosphere.
+If you process many orders every day, you are probably spending several hours per day on order picking, packing, and shipping.

-With the number of orders growing, having an efficient warehouse can save you a lot.
+When the amount of orders grows, efficient warehouse storage can save you a lot of time.

-Online retailers who started their online shop from their basement or garage, are probably familiar with the next situation.
-Having put up a storage shelf, finding out you need more space and then you’re just cramming everything as good as its gets.
-You’re putting goods on top of each other, you lose track of where you have kept things and everything is just becoming one big mess.
-Or maybe you have found some place to set up a second storage shelf, but now there’s less room for walking around freely while picking your items.
+Online retailers who started their online shop out of their basement or garage, are probably familiar with the following situation.
+After putting up a shelf, they find out that they need more storage space.
+This results in cramming, losing track of items and, overall, one big mess.
+Maybe you have found someplace to set up a second racking system, but now you have less room to walk around freely while picking your items.

+So how do you create more storage space in your warehouse?
 The smaller the aisles between the shelves, the bigger the actual storage capacity of your warehouse.
-By making your aisles a little bit smaller, you might ending up with having enough space to add some extra rows of shelves.
+You could make your aisles a bit smaller to add more warehouse racking systems.

 Different areas in a warehouse

-As we said before, there are many different areas in a warehouse.
+An efficient warehouse space consists of different areas.
 It’s not just about storing and picking your items, they also need to be packed, right?
 And what about getting them in or out of your warehouse?
 When designing your warehouse floor plan, keep this in mind.
 Infoplus has made a nice design for a small business warehouse layout:

-As you can see in the image above, this fictional warehouse is divided into 7 different areas: the receiving staging area, the storage picking area, the packing station, the ship area, the ship staging area, the office space and free area.
-When you are designing your warehouse layout, keep in mind the different areas and the role they purpose.
+As you can see in the image above, this fictional warehouse space is divided into 7 different areas: the receiving staging area, the storage picking area, the packing station, the shipping area, the ship staging area, the office space and free area.
+When you are designing the best flexible warehouse space, keep these different areas in mind and their purpose.

 The receiving area